 Mash Bananas: In a large bowl, mash ripe bananas with a fork or potato masher until smooth.

-Mix Wet Ingredients: Add 120g natural peanut butter (or 90g if swirling), melted butter, sugar, eggs, vanilla, and milk.
+Mix Wet Ingredients: Add peanut butter, melted butter, sugar, eggs, vanilla, and milk.
 Stir until combined.

 Mix Dry Ingredients: In another bowl, whisk flour, baking soda, salt, and cinnamon.

 Combine: Gently stir dry ingredients into wet.
 Don’t overmix.
-Fold in chocolate or peanut butter chips, if using.
+Coat chocolate chips or peanut butter chips in flour (to prevent sinking) and fold into batter.
+Run a knife along the center lengthwise.

-Bake: Smooth the top.
-Bake for 70 minutes, until a toothpick comes out clean or with a few crumbs.
+Bake: Bake for 15 minutes at 375°F and without opening the oven door, reduce heat to 350 and bake and additional 50 minutes, or until a toothpick comes out clean or with a few crumbs.

 Cool and Serve: Cool in pan for 10 minutes, then transfer to a wire rack.
-Slice and enjoy!
+Let cool completely before slicing.

 Notes